 Recent ocean changes are widespread, and key ocean indicators are in states unprecedented for centuries to millennia (high confidence).
-Since 1971, it is virtually certain that global ocean heat content has increased for the upper (0–700 m) layer, very likely for the intermediate (700–2000 m) layer and likely below 2000 m, and is currently increasing faster than at any point since at least the last deglacial transition (18-11 thousand years ago) (medium confidence).
+Since 1971, it is virtually certain that global ocean heat content has increased for the upper (0–700 m) layer, very likely for the intermediate (700–2000 m) layer and likely below 2000 m, and is currently increasing faster than at any point since at least the last deglacial transition (18 to 11 thousand years ago) (medium confidence).
 It is virtually certain that large-scale near-surface salinity contrasts have intensified since at least 1950.
 The Atlantic Meridional Overturning Circulation (AMOC) was relatively stable during the past 8000 years (medium confidence) but declined during the 20th century (low confidence).
 Ocean pH has declined globally at the surface over the past four decades (virtually certain) and in all ocean basins in the ocean interior (high confidence) over the past 2–3 decades.
 Deoxygenation has occurred in most open ocean regions during the mid 20th to early 21st centuries (high confidence), with decadal variability (medium confidence).
 Oxygen minimum zones are expanding at many locations (high confidence). {2.3.3}

 Changes in the marine biosphere are consistent with large-scale warming and changes in ocean geochemistry (high confidence).
 The ranges of many marine organisms are shifting towards the poles and towards greater depths (high confidence), but a minority of organisms are shifting in the opposite directions.
 This mismatch in responses across species means that the species composition of ecosystems is changing (medium confidence).
 At multiple locations, various phenological metrics for marine organisms have changed in the last 50 years, with the nature of the changes varying with location and with species (high confidence).
 In the last two decades, the concentration of phytoplankton at the base of the marine food web, as indexed by chlorophyll concentration, has shown weak and variable trends in low and mid-latitudes and an increase in high latitudes (medium confidence).
 Global marine primary production decreased slightly from 1998–2018, with increasing production in the Arctic (medium confidence). {2.3.4.2}